yramgu/yramgu.github.io/_static/IQ-modulation/IQ-modulation.rst

     EVM = \sqrt{I_{err}^2+Q_{err}^2}

 The EVM, a sort of SNR figure of merit, is often expressed in :math:`\%` or in :math:`dB`.
-Be careful the decibel value is computed using 20log(...) and not 10log(...).
+Be careful as the decibel value is computed using 20log(...) and not 10log(...).